bytedeco/javacpp/README.txt

 }
 }}}

-After compiling the Java source code in the usual way, we also need to build using JavaCPP as follows:
+After compiling the Java source code in the usual way, we also need to build using JavaCPP before executing it as follows:
 {{{
-[saudet@nemesis workspace]$ javac -cp javacpp.jar LegacyLibrary.java
+$ javac -cp javacpp.jar LegacyLibrary.java

-[saudet@nemesis workspace]$ java -jar javacpp.jar LegacyLibrary
+$ java -jar javacpp.jar LegacyLibrary
-Generating source file: /home/saudet/workspace/jniLegacyLibrary.cpp Building library file: /home/saudet/workspace/linux-x86_64/libjniLegacyLibrary.so g++ -I/usr/lib/jvm/java-1.6.0-openjdk-1.6.0.0.x86_64/include -I/usr/lib/jvm/java-1.6.0-openjdk-1.6.0.0.x86_64/include/linux
-/home/saudet/workspace/jniLegacyLibrary.cpp -Wl,-rpath,$ORIGIN/ -march=x86-64 -m64
--Wall -O3 -fPIC -shared -s -o /home/saudet/workspace/linux-x86_64/libjniLegacyLibrary.so

-[saudet@nemesis workspace]$ java -cp javacpp.jar LegacyLibrary
+$ java  -cp javacpp.jar LegacyLibrary
 Hello World!
 }}}